Basic HTML: Adding Images

 Where Do I Get Free Images For My Page?

 They are literally everywhere.
 There are plenty of sites out there that offer tons of free images.
 Plus, since you've been surfing, you've seen hundreds of images already.
 If you see something on someone's page that you really like, ask to use it.
 Don't just take it.
 That's not right and could be against copyright law.
 Ask.
 You'll probably get the image.
 In no time you'll have a slew to use on your page.
-One great place to start is our own FreeDigitalPhotos.net, which has literally hundreds of thousands of images for use on your web pages.
+One great place to start is freeimages.com where they have over 300,000 free images to choose from.

 Activating An Image: Turning An Image Into a Link

 Okay, this gets a little fancy.
 In Primer #4, I showed you how to create a hypertext link.
 What it did was create blue words on your page so someone could click on them and then jump to another site.
 Well, here we're going to set it up so an image becomes clickable or "active."
 The viewer would click on the image, instead of on the hyperlinked words, to make the hypertext link.
 I'll make a link to my home page using the image above.
 Here's the format:

 Look at it again.
 See what happened?
 I placed an image tag where I would normally have placed words.
 However, in case the image isn't visible for any reason I've added some alternate text stating where the link goes.

 Here's what you get with that format.
 Lay your pointer on the image, but don't click.
 You'll see the entire image is active: